Agents

 What Are Agent Evaluation Modes?

 Agent evaluation modes are the ways an AI team decides when an agent run is evaluated: before release, during regression testing, live in production, or in shadow traffic.
 They are an agent reliability concept for multi-step systems that use tools, memory, routing, and handoffs.
 The mode determines whether FutureAGI scores a saved dataset, a production trace, or a canary route with TrajectoryScore, TaskCompletion, and ToolSelectionAccuracy, then sends failures to release gates, alerts, or debugging queues.
+In May 2026 with frontier stacks routinely involving 5+ tools and 2-3 agents in one trace, mode discipline is what separates a reliable agent product from a demo.

 Why Agent Evaluation Modes Matter in Production LLM and Agent Systems